Mofazzal874/MERN-Crash_course/docs/deployment.md

 "start" : "node backend/server.js"

+Now before running npm run build , we have to do another thing.
+We have to specify NODE_ENV that we declared in the server.js file.
+So in the scripts , we'll specify it if the environment is in development or production.

+"scripts": {
+  "dev": "set NODE_ENV=development&& nodemon backend/server.js",
+  "build": "npm install && npm install --prefix frontend && npm run build --prefix frontend", "start": "set NODE_ENV=production&& node backend/server.js" }

+**Note:** The && must be right after the environment variable definition without a space.

+now run :
+npm run start or npm start
+in the root of the project folder
 - this will start the both server

 so the scripts in the root projects's package.json will look like this:
 ![alt text](../images/image14.png)